Tutorial - Part #3 - Advanced SingleImage

 Of course the elements of the basis are unchanged, only a subset is returned.
 So going from small inf_loss to bigger values is the same as choosing less elements in the calculated basis.

-Once obtained this basis and coefficient fields we can display them using some of the plot module functionalities:
+Once obtained this basis and coefficient fields we can display them using some of the builtin plot functionalities:

 [21]:

-For the a_fields object we need to give the coordinates where we evaluate this coefficients.
-A function is provided, inside img instance object.
+For the a_fields object we used to need to give the coordinates where we would evaluate this coefficients.
+That function is still provided, inside img instance object.

 [22]: